contiamo/restful-react/README.md

 ![Contiamo Poll](docs/long-poll-flow.png).

-To get this functionality in restful-react, this means specifying a `wait` prop on your `Poll` component, provided your server implements this specification as well.
+To get this functionality in `restful-react`, this means specifying a `wait` prop on your `Poll` component, provided your server implements this specification as well.

 #### [Full `Poll` Component API](src/Poll.tsx#L53-L101)

 ### Code Generation

-Restful React is able to generate _type-safe_ React components from any valid OpenAPI v3 or Swagger v2 specification, either in `yaml` or `json` formats.
+`restful-react` is able to generate _type-safe_ React components from any valid OpenAPI v3 or Swagger v2 specification, either in `yaml` or `json` formats.

 #### Usage